-We can thus also control the Minimoog-V through a command keyboard (see the Digital Performer manual for the connection of this type of device).
+In this way, we can also control the Minimoog-V through a command keyboard (see the Digital Performer manual for the connection of this type of device).

-9.4.4 Saving presets
+10.4.4 Saving presets

 When the session is saved, the state of the Minimoog-V is saved as is, even if the programming corresponds to no preset.
 For example, if you were working on a preset "BassOne" on which you had changed settings (without saving them as "BassTwo"), the next time you open the song, the Minimoog-V will load the preset "BassOne" plus the changes.